Environmental Health Officers look at these areas of water quality.

 The Regulations set out procedures councils must follow if it considers a PWS is unwholesome, including a requirement to investigate the cause and inform the PWS user/s if the supply constitutes a potential danger to human health and give such user/s advice to allow them to minimise any such potential danger.

-The Private Water Supplies Regulations, give a clear indication of the monitoring requirements from which councils can develop their annual sampling programme.
+The Regulations, give a clear indication of the monitoring requirement.

 For small supplies of less than 10m3 /day the monitoring is based on the conclusions of the risk assessment.